QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     U \ b

 A ``LowerTriangular`` has similar properties and can be solved with forward-substitution.

 The computational order of back-substitution and forward-substitution is :math:`O(N^2)` for dense matrices.

-No further factorizations of a matrix are required, and the triangular structure is often a target of factorizations in order to exploit those efficient :math:`O(N^2)` algorithms.
+In fact, the triangular structure is often a target of factorizations in order to exploit those efficient :math:`O(N^2)` algorithms.

 .. _jl_decomposition:

 LU Decomposition
 -------------------

+The :math:`LU` decompositions finds a lower triangular :math:`L` and upper triangular :math:`U` such that :math:`L U = A`.

-For a general dense matrix without any other structure (i.e. not known to be symmetric, tridiagonal, etc.) the standard approach is to factor the matrix iin order to exploit the speed of backward and forward substitution to complete the solution.
+For a general dense matrix without any other structure (i.e. not known to be symmetric, tridiagonal, etc.) this is the standard approach to solve a system and exploit the speed of backward and forward substitution using the factorization.

-The computational order of LU decomposition for a dense matrix is :math:`O(N^3)` - the same as Gaussian elimination, but it tends to have a better constant term than others (e.g. half the number of operations of the QR).
+The computational order of LU decomposition itself for a dense matrix is :math:`O(N^3)` - the same as Gaussian elimination, but it tends to have a better constant term than others (e.g. half the number of operations of the QR).
 For structured matrices or sparse ones, that order drops.

-The :math:`LU` decompositions finds a lower triangular :math:`L` and upper triangular :math:`U` such that :math:`L U = A`.

 We can see which algorithm Julia will use for the ``\`` operator by looking at the ``factorize`` function for a given matrix.